A Medical Billing Audit can Increase Profitability

 A Medical billing audit is often thought of as a defensive measure.
 A government or private payor has denied or pended a series of claims.
-Now they want copies of the medical record documentation that supports the claims.
+Now they want to review documentation in the medical records that supports the claims.
 At that moment, you may be wondering if your documentation meets the guidelines from Medicare or commercial payors.
-Maybe the thought crosses your mind that you should have had a medical billing audit after all when your billing manager last suggested it.
+Maybe the thought crosses your mind that you should have had a review of your overall medical billing process after all when your billing manager last suggested it.

 Medical Billing Audit – Offense, not Defense

 Organizing and devoting resources to a medical billing audit is a good idea no matter what your motivation.
-But it can also be an opportunity to increase the profitability of your practice – especially if you think outside the box.
-Many times, physicians think of a medical billing audit as only including reviewing medical record documentation.
-The medical record documentation is then compared to the diagnostic and procedure codes submitted on claims.
+But the audit process can also be an opportunity to increase the profitability of your practice – especially if you think outside the box.
+Many times, physicians think of such an audit as only including reviewing documentation in the clinical records.
+That information is then compared to the diagnosis codes and CPT codes, or procedure codes, submitted with the claims.
 That is certainly an important part of a medical billing audit.
 And it can show you places where profitability can be increased.

-For instance, a medical billing audit focused on medical record documentation can show you where items or services provided to a patient were not recorded as charges.
-Maybe your documentation of evaluation and management services supports a higher level of CPT code for the visit.
-Your medical record documentation may show you are missing documentation of important quality measures.
+For instance, billing audits focused on medical record documentation can show you where items or services provided to a patient were not recorded as charges.
+Maybe your documentation of evaluation and management services supports higher-level CPT coding for some visits.
+Your clinical records documentation may show you are missing documentation of important quality measures.

 Payment from Medicare is increasingly dependent on submitting quality measures via claims or to registries.
-If you are not documenting and submitting quality measures, you may be subject to a penalty of 5% for 2018 reporting.
-And penalties increase to 9% for performance in 2020.
+If you are not documenting and submitting quality measures, you may be subject to a penalty.
+And penalties have increased over time.
 You can also earn incentive payments for exceptional performance.
-A medical billing audit may show there are easy ways to become an exceptional performer and earn these incentive payments.
+Medical billing audits can often show that there are easy ways to become an exceptional performer and earn these incentive payments.

 Our Revenue Cycle Best Practices Checklist will get you started!

 The outcome of this type of medical billing audit – which we will call the “micro” approach – usually results in additional training for physicians and staff.
 Incomplete staff procedures are strengthened.
-Physicians and other clinical providers receive training on improving medical record documentation.
-The quality of patient care and medical record documentation can both improve.
-This leads to increased payments for the services provided, as well as potential for incentive payments.
+Physicians and other clinical healthcare providers receive training on improving clinical documentation and exercising proper coding protocol.
+The quality of patient care and medical records can both improve.
+This leads to increased payments for the services provided, as well as the potential for incentive payments.

 So if this is the “micro” approach, what is the “macro” approach to a medical billing audit?

-The macro approach to a medical billing audit involves recognizing that the profitability of your medical practice depends on many things.
+The macro approach to medical billing audits involves recognizing that the profitability of your medical practice depends on many things.
 Of course, your effort and skills as a clinician are at the top of the list.
-But the amounts you submit on claims and the efficiency of the billing and collections process also affect profitability.
+However, the amounts you submit on claims and the efficiency of the billing and collections process also affect profitability.

 Your Fee Schedule